Elecampane plant has its roots in Roman and Greek myths. furthermore, it’s also where this plant derives its name from.

 The Elecampane Plant has various uses and beliefs based on different cultures.
 Let’s have a look at some of the beliefs and uses of this plant.

-On the island of Guernsey in the English channel, there is a superstition linked to Elecampane.
-The Elecampane plant can be used for a love charm.
+- On the island of Guernsey in the English channel, there was a superstition linked to Elecampane.
+The Elecampane plant could be used for a love charm.
 Firstly, it has to be gathered on St John’s Eve, it would be dried then powered and mixed with ambergris.
-Secondly, it has to be worn for next 9 days close to the heart.
+Secondly, it had to be worn for next 9 days close to the heart.
 And finally, the person whose love they were trying to obtain would then swallow some of it.

 The Elecampane Roots is famous for its various health benefits.
 In Europe, the uses and benefits of the roots were well documented.
 Let’s dive into some of the uses.